BoyBaykiller/IDKEngine/Readme.md

 First of all `ARB_bindless_texture` is not a core extension.
 Nonetheless almost all AMD and Nvidia GPUs implement it as you can see [here](https://opengl.gpuinfo.org/listreports.php?extension=GL_ARB_bindless_texture).
 Unfortunately render doc doesn't support it.

 The main idea behind bindless textures is the ability to generate a unique 64 bit handle from any texture which can then be used to represent it inside glsl and therefore no longer depend on previous state based mechanics.
-Concrete that means no longer having to call `BindTextureUnit` (or the older `ActiveTexture` + `BindTexture`) to bind a texture to a glsl texture unit.
+Specifically that means no longer having to call `BindTextureUnit` (or the older `ActiveTexture` + `BindTexture`) to bind a texture to a glsl texture unit.
 Instead generate a handle and somehow communicate it to the gpu (most likely with a buffer).

 Example: